lblod/ldes-client/README.md

 - **BYPASS_MU_AUTH**: do not use mu-auth when writing to the target graph, resulting in no deltas being generated (but a faster processing of the stream).
 Default: false
 - **BYPASS_RDFLIB**: do not use rdflib to fetch data from the LDES feed, but assume Turtle via fetch directly.
 No blank node processing.
 Default: false
 - **RANDOMIZE_GRAPHS**: Add a random /<uuid> suffix to the working and batch graph uris.
 Default: false.
 This is done because of an issue we experienced where virtuoso seems to keep some residue of dropped graphs, resulting in a very long (infinite?) waiting time for some queries.
+- **STREAM_TYPE_URI**: Some streams publish using the http namespace rather than the https namespace, if this is yours, set to If your stream is such, set this to http://w3id.org/ldes#EventStream.
+Default: https://w3id.org/ldes#EventStream

 > [!CAUTION]
 > This service is under test.
 Thread carefully when using this in a production environment